Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/overview.rst

   language standard.
 Hence, this implementation is not guaranteed to run on other implementations of Python.

-  Pyomo5 does not rely on reference counting.
-We have confirmed that it runs in PyPy, and in the future this should allow Pyomo to support other Python implementations (e.g. Jython).
+  Pyomo5 does not rely on reference counting, and it has been tested with PyPy.
+In the future, this should allow Pyomo to support other Python implementations (e.g. Jython).

   |p|

 * Pyomo5 expression objects are immutable, while Coopr3 expression
-  objects are immutable.
+  objects are mutable.

   This difference relates to how expression objects are managed in Pyomo.
 Once created, Pyomo5 expression objects cannot be